Jeffser/Alpaca/README.md

 ---

+> [!NOTE]
+> Please checkout [this discussion](https://github.com/Jeffser/Alpaca/discussions/292), I want to start developing a new app alongside Alpaca but I need some suggestions, thanks!

 > [!WARNING]
 > This project is not affiliated at all with Ollama, I'm not responsible for any damages to your device or software caused by running code given by any AI models.